AldieNightStar/molo/moloproj/README.md

 // Print text with letter by letter for ms time await printLetter(text, ms, nextLine=true)

+// Print text and wait for key press await printContinue(text)

 // Clear the scene and timers
 mclear();